To submit an article online, and to check the status of your submission, you need to have an account with Glossa: a journal of general linguistics

 The footnote reference number normally follows a period or a comma, though exceptionally it may follow an individual word.
 Footnote numbers start with 1.
 Examples in footnotes have the numbers (i), (ii), etc.

 Tables and figures are numbered consecutively.
-They appear in the text as close as possible to the place where they are mentioned.
 Each table and each figure has a caption.
-The caption is placed under the figure or table, with only the figure or table number in bold, e.g. Table 1: Caption.
-Figure 1: Caption.
+The caption is placed below figures, but above tables, with only the figure or table number in bold.
 The caption ends in a full stop.

-All figures must be uploaded separately as supplementary files during the submission process, if possible in colour and at a resolution of at least 300dpi.
-Each file should not be more than 20MB.
-Standard formats accepted are: JPG, TIFF, GIF, PNG, EPS.
+All figures must be uploaded separately as supplementary files once the paper is accepted, if possible in colour and at a resolution of at least 300dpi.
+No file should be larger than 20MB.
+Standard formats accepted are: jpg, tiff, gif, png, eps.
 For line drawings, please provide the original vector file (e.g. .ai, or .eps).